TheRenegadeCoder/SnakeMD/docs/usage.rst

 One thing that's really cool about using SnakeMD is that we can build out the structure of a document before we modify it to include any links.
-For example, you might have noticed that we saved the output of the add_paragraph() method from above.
+For example, notice how we saved the output of the :meth:`snakemd.Document.add_paragraph` method from above.
 Well, as it turns out, all of the document methods return the objects that are generated as a result of their use.
 In this case, the method returns a Paragraph object which we can modify.
 Here's